 "You gotta do what you gotta do."
 The words he'd expelled in smoke were a universal truth that crossed all boundaries and went beyond any law – though the man had long since ignored both.

 Snorting to himself, the orange-haired man chuckled as his chair squeaked across the floor.
-Rising to his feet, he stepped towards the mirror stretching the length of the room, brushing the hair out of his eyes.
+Rising to his feet, he stepped towards the mirror stretching the length of the warehouse's office room, brushing the hair out of his eyes.
 Roman's vision narrowed as he scowled, seeing the sooty streak he left across his forehead taunting him.

 The man wiped the mark away with the back of his glove before wheeling around and striding across the room.
 He lifted his hat from the coat rack by the door to his office and stepped out.
 The door closed behind him, latching with an echo that was nearly deafening in the relative silence.

-The warehouse that had been home to racks filled with crates of Dust was empty.
-Even the tarp-covered Atlesian mechs that had dominated the floor in his most recent memory had been pulled out and sent away.
+The warehouse that had been home to racks filled with crates of Dust was completely empty.
+Even the tarp-covered Atlesian mechs that had dominated the floor in most recent memory had been pulled out and sent away.

 According to Neo, whom Roman had so reluctantly loaned to Cinder, grinding the Schnee twerp's wrist into dust had crippled her for the better part of the month.
 The man had no sympathy, especially since she and that blond bastard ruined a perfectly good streak of flawless heists.

-Revenge was petty.
+Simple revenge was petty.
 In the case of Ms. Schnee and one Mr. Arc, they at least would still pose a threat to operations while Cinder's team was at Beacon.
 That made his plans for dealing with them – and Neo's surveillance – completely necessary, though the man had to caution her many times of Beacon's headmaster.

 That man was most certainly the wild card.